donghwijung/GOTLoc/README.md

 ```

 ## Dataset
 - [Download](https://drive.google.com/drive/folders/1oLksAHJl-AUjUM-LIVP5e3i9wMGqhxyl?usp=sharing) scene graphs and model checkpoints.
-The scene graphs and model checkpoints were created using GPS coordinates derived from the UTM coordinates of the KITTI360Pose dataset.
+The scene graphs and model checkpoints were created using GPS coordinates derived from the East-North-Up (ENU) coordinates of the KITTI360Pose dataset.
 - Move the downloaded data to the `data` directory.
 - Unzip the downloaded data.